Miranda (NSW)

 Miranda's population aligns closely with national norms in age terms

-The median age in Miranda is 39 years, which is higher than Greater Sydney's average of 37 years and very close to Australia's national average of 38 years.
-Compared to Greater Sydney, Miranda has a notably higher proportion of people aged 85 and above (4.4% locally) and a lower proportion of people aged 15 to 24 (11.2%).
-According to the 2021 Census data, the 15 to 24 age group has grown from 10.1% to 11.2% of Miranda's population, while the 5 to 14 age group has declined from 11.6% to 10.6%.
-Population forecasts for 2041 indicate significant demographic changes in Miranda.
-The 75 to 84 age group is expected to grow by 59%, reaching 2,378 people from 1,495.
-Residents aged 65 and older are anticipated to represent 57% of the population growth.
-Meanwhile, the 0 to 4 and 35 to 44 age groups are projected to experience population declines.
+The median age in Miranda is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
+Compared to Greater Sydney, Miranda has a notably higher proportion of residents aged 85 and above (4.3%) but fewer residents aged 15-24 (11.1%).
+Post-2021 Census data shows an increase in the 15 to 24 age group from 10.1% to 11.1%, while the 5 to 14 cohort has decreased from 11.6% to 10.4%.
+By 2041, population forecasts indicate significant demographic changes for Miranda.
+The 75 to 84 age group is expected to grow by 57%, reaching 2,302 people from 1,466.
+Residents aged 65 and older will represent 59% of the anticipated growth, while the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age